 The Board of Directors / Officers will meet a minimum of twice annually, with one meeting at the annual meeting.
 Additional meetings are at the discretion of the Directors and Officers.

-Terms of Office: Officers excluding the Treasurer will serve for one year with the Treasurer serving a three year term, or until their successor is chosen.
+Terms of Office: Officers excluding the Treasurer will serve a two-year term with the Treasurer serving a three-year term, or until their successor is chosen.
 Terms begin at the end of the annual meeting.

 Annual Conference Committee

 Annual Conference Committee: this committee will be chaired by the President-Elect, who has the discretion of appointing a co-chair.
 This committee is responsible for the technical programs at the annual meetings to include, technical program content, speakers, setting registration fees, and other activities associated with the annual meeting.
 Sub-committees could include (but are not limited to) local arrangements, finance, and technical programs.